WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/appendix-build-agent.md

    ```
    &"C:\Windows\System32\sysprep\sysprep.exe" /generalize /oobe /shutdown
    ```
-   This will take a long time and shut down the VM.
+   This will shut down the VM.
+The docs suggest that the process might take a very long time, but in at least some cases it’s pretty quick.
 1. Deallocate the VM:
    ```
    az vm deallocate --resource-group devops-support --name hostedagentbox